adrianic92/recipe-connect-app/README.md

 ## Installation Instructions
 - Fork and Clone this repository
+- Prior to running commands, make sure you have Ruby, Rails, and PostgreSQL installed on your computer.
-- Run 'bundle install' on your terminal to install dependencies
+- Run 'bundle install' on your terminal to install dependencies.
+- Run 'sudo service postgresql start' to begin PostgreSQL.
 - Run 'rails server' or 'rails s' to begin running the server.
-- Run 'npm install --prefix client' on your terminal to install dependencies
+- Run 'npm install --prefix client' on your terminal to install dependencies.
-- Run 'npm start --prefix client' on your terminal to open the SPA
+- Run 'npm start --prefix client' on your terminal to open the SPA.
-- Fork and Clone the back end repository --> Follow this link "https://github.com/adrianic92/recipe-connect-app" to get to the repository

 ## Credits
 - Pexels at https://www.pexels.com/ for images